attocash/docs/roadmap.md

 Welcome to the journey of **Atto**, where we are committed to bringing cryptocurrency back to its original purpose—a medium of exchange that is accessible, efficient, and truly functional as a currency.
 Below is our roadmap outlining the upcoming phases and initiatives we are excited to share with our community.

-## hase 1: Explorer Launch & Platform Stabilization
+## Phase 1: Explorer Launch & Platform Stabilization

 ### Network Explorer Release